-There are many different exercise and activity groups for seniors, including groups for older adults who have limited mobility.
+There are many different exercise and activity groups for seniors, including groups for older adults with limited mobility.
 More mobile seniors may enjoy outdoor activities, which are great for meeting others.
-Sports like golfing and bowling are group activities, and can help seniors make new connections.
+Sports like golfing and bowling are group activities and can help seniors make new connections.
 Even a walk in the park can help seniors get out of their senior living home and in a place where they can socialize with others.

 3. Find Groups and Clubs to Join

 Another way for seniors to interact with others is to find clubs to join.
-Clubs and groups are able to provide weekly or monthly times where your loved one has scheduled social interactions.
+Clubs and groups can provide weekly or monthly times where your loved one has scheduled social interactions.
 Being part of a club or group can help seniors feel motivated to go out and engage with others.

 Clubs can also help seniors meet new people out of their regular network of friends and family.
-Examples of clubs many seniors enjoy include:
+Examples of clubs many seniors enjoy:

 - Book clubs